All Episodes

 Well, it's interesting.

-You know, we're we're beginning to see um the emergence of sort of a Biden on one side and and the the the Warren and Bernie Sanders on the other, which of course they represent the extreme liberal uh quote socialist side of the of the party.
+You know, we're beginning to see the emergence of sort of a Biden on one side and the Warren and Bernie Sanders on the other, which, of course, they represent the extreme liberal, quote, socialist side of the party.

-So as it if that continues to emerge, our theory early on, if you remember we were talking about this in the spring and summer, was that that there'd be a consolidation between Sanders and Warren.
+So if that continues to emerge, our theory early on, if you remember, we were talking about this in the spring and summer, was that there'd be a consolidation between Sanders and Warren.

 Someone would have to step aside, and then you'd end up having a very liberal nominee.